-The chimney effect is the natural phenomena that occurs when the density difference between a hot and a cold air column creates a natural flow through a chimney.
+The Chimney or Stack Effect Explained The chimney effect is the natural phenomena that occurs when the density difference between a hot and a cold air column creates a natural flow through a chimney.
 Learn more about why this works.

 Room Air Conditioning Systems that are Easy to Construct Are you planning to buy a conventional type of air conditioner from the market?
 Wait a moment: the low cost, efficient, and eco-friendly homemade air conditioner design project shown here may just change your mind.
 The drawbacks of Freon and ammonia air conditioner units are also included.

 What is a Psychrometric Chart?
 Overview of Components A Psychrometric Chart is an important tool for HVAC engineers to carry out heat load or cooling load calculations and find solutions to various air condition related problems.
 Read an overview of the components included in a psychrometric chart.

 Learn More about Heat Pumps Nature created mankind, but with the advancement of technology, man is now trying to recreate nature.
 This may have its own advantages and disadvantages, but nowhere is this struggle more evident than in the field of environmental control for our inhabited interior spaces.